- Program Length: 10-week Certificate Program

 For inquiries, please contact 705-567-9291 ext.
 3667 or email@example.com.

 Northern College has developed this modular training program to cover the basic knowledge and skills required to work competently as a helper to a Surface and Underground Diamond Drill Operator.
-The Diamond Driller Assistant Common Core Program is designed to cover the following areas of competency required in the Ministry of Advanced Education and Skills Development (MAESD) Certification Program #P770200 and #P770150.
+The Diamond Driller Assistant Common Core Program is designed to cover the following areas of competency required in the MTCU (Ministry of Training, Colleges and Universities) Certification Program #P770200 and #P770150.

 U0669 – Follow Surface Diamond Drill Induction Procedures